ekingan/whereISS/README.md

 5. I am pretty sure React/Redux was not the best choice for this project since there was not much support on how to use ReadableStream with these frameworks.

-6. I did not have time to write documentation for the gist provided ( https://gist.github.com/hayes/348246e0060b93077b34 ).
+6. I did not have time to write documentation for the gist provided  at https://gist.github.com/hayes/348246e0060b93077b34 .
 I wanted to submit this to you by Friday morning.
+I do have time this weekend and if you are interested in seeing how I would approach this I would love the opportunity.

 ##Thanks so much! - Emily